benstone326/DevLens/README.md

 - **Custom CSS** — type freeform `property: value` pairs and apply them with ⌘↵
 - **Filter bar** — search across all properties and values instantly
 - **Per-row copy** — copy any single declaration with one click
+- **Copy as Tailwind** — convert any element’s CSS to Tailwind utility classes instantly
 - **Box model tab** — flat grid view of margin, border, and padding with top/right/bottom/left breakdown
 - **Fonts tab** — family, size, weight, line-height, color with live preview and Google Fonts link
 - **HTML tab** — syntax-highlighted `outerHTML` editor with live editing and scroll-synced highlighting